aleksandr-kotlyar/example-java-allure-my-first-try/README.md

 # Try Allure!
-My first version.
 **Hi all!
-This is my first attempt to attach allure screenshots.**
+This is an example how to attach allure screenshots with custom names.**

 * Here is setup:
   * maven